Leeds - Fulham: How to watch, team news, live stream, odds, prediction

 Team news: Fulham – Leeds (INJURY REPORT)

-Leeds could welcome back captain and center back Liam Cooper who is pushing back from injury, while Adam Forshaw will not be available.
+Leeds welcome back captain and center back Liam Cooper and that is their only change from the team which lost at Liverpool last weekend.

-Fulham could have a host of new players back ready, as Alphonse Areola, Kenny Tete, Mario Lemina and Antonee Robinson all made their Fulham debuts in the League Cup in midweek.
+📋 One change to the side which faced Liverpool last week, as #LUFC captain Liam Cooper returns

 What they’re saying